Skip to main content

 Before using any non-essential cookies, we will obtain your explicit consent through a prominent cookie banner that allows you to:

 Your consent choices will be stored and honoured for 180 days, after which renewed consent will be requested.
-You may modify your cookie preferences at any time through our Cookie Management Centre accessible via the Website footer.
+You may modify your cookie preferences at any time.

 We collect Personal Information to:

-• Communicate with you and respond to your inquiries.
+• Communicate with you and respond to your enquiries;

 • Comply with legal obligations and regulatory requirements.

-• To maintain records of security clearance referrals and outcomes
+• To maintain records of sponsorship activity, partner referrals, and clearance outcomes for compliance and aftercare obligations.

-We retain your Personal Information for the periods specified below, after which it is securely deleted or anonymized:
+We retain your Personal Information for the periods specified below, after which it is securely deleted or anonymised:

 • Active Account Data: Retained while your account remains active.